hm-lang/core/proposals/intro.md

 # declaring and using variables

 Variables are named using `UpperCamelCase` identifiers.
-The `:` symbol is used to declare deeply constant, non-reassignable variables, and `@mut :` is used to declare mutable, reassignable variables.
+The `:` symbol is used to declare deeply constant, non-reassignable variables, and `@var :` is used to declare mutable, reassignable variables.

 ```